software-mansion/live-compositor/docs/pages/guides/basic-layouts.md

 Start the compositor and configure 2 input streams and a single output stream as described in the "Simple scene" guide in the ["Configure inputs and output"](./quick-start.md#configure-inputs-and-output) section.

-After configuration you should see the following output:
+After configuration, you should see the following output:

 <div style={{textAlign: 'center'}}>
     <img src={LayoutsEmpty} style={{ width: 600 }} />